-Yellow Branch Falls Trail is a 3.5 mile moderately trafficked out and back trail located near Walhalla, SC that features a waterfall and is good for all skill levels.
+Yellow Branch Falls Trail is a 3.5 mile moderately trafficked out and back trail located near Walhalla, South Carolina that features a waterfall and is good for all skill levels.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.
 Dogs are also able to use this trail.

 Rolling Hills, Southern Forest, Waterfall The hike to Yellow Branch Falls is a backtrack hike over moderate terrain that ends at a beautiful 50-foot vertical waterfall with many individual cascades.
 The hike begins at the picnic area off of SC 28 and follows a connector trail for 0.2 miles and then joins the Yellow Branch Falls Trail for 1.3 miles to the waterfall.
 On the route you pass through groves of dignified hardwood and meander across a number of streams.
 In the winter you can see the Town of Walhalla in the distance when the trees are bare.
 The National Forest Service recommends that you wear sturdy shoes and use extra caution during wet conditions on this hike as the trail skirts the edges of deep ravines.